greatHannahV/greatHannahV/README.md

 🌱 Currently, I'm focused on expanding my skills in front-end technologies and learning the latest industry trends.

-📚 I'm currently working towards obtaining a JavaScript certificate on Udemy, further expanding my knowledge and expertise in JavaScript development.
+📚 I've recently completed a JS course and obtained a certificate on Udemy.

 🎯 My goal is to craft visually appealing and user-friendly web applications that provide seamless interactions and enhance user satisfaction.